seis752/HW3-PHP-site/README.md

 * `web/` - Contains the website files for deployment—the "web root" directory.
     * `application/`
         * `config.php-template` - Rename to `config.php` and update with database access credentials.
-* `SUMMARY.txt` - The written submission for the assignment.

 ##Demo
-`create-database.sql` inserts seven demo user records (usernames: "user1", "user2", "user3", etc.), all having password: "password".
+`create-database.sql` inserts the 7 user records there were included in HW4 (usernames: "user1", "user2", "user3", etc.; all having password: "password") and the 2000 user records provided for HW5 (password: "abc123").